Sumit00003/Samyog/README.md

 DEFAULT_WORDLIST_SUB = "/your/path/to/subdomains.txt"

-🧰 Modules Structure

-SAMYOGA/
-│
-├── samyoga.py                # Main file

-├── keylogger.py              # Custom keylogger logic

-├── Hidden_directorys.py      # Hidden directory scanner logic

-├── searching_subdomains.py   # Subdomain scanner logic

-├── Spider.py                 # Web crawler

-├── logo.py                   # ASCII art for exit

-├── Default_paths.py          # Default wordlists

 ⚠️ Legal Disclaimer

 This tool is intended for educational use only.
 Usage without permission is strictly prohibited and illegal.
 The authors are not responsible for any misuse.

 🙋‍♂️ Author
 Your Name — @Sumit00003